Celestial soft dressings from generalised Wilson lines: Asymptotic regions and classical trajectories

 where $\hat q$ has been given in \eqref{q and n}.
 The components of $p^\mu$ in retarded coordinates along the null ray \eqref{null trajectory} are straightforwardly worked out,

 Using \eqref{r and u} and \eqref{null trajectory} we find that the null trajectory is given in retarded coordinates by

 We note that $r(s)$ is an equally good affine parameter.
-The trajectory $z(s)$ can be obtained by studying the cartesian components $\mu=1,2$ of equation \eqref{coord transf retarded} and comparing it with \eqref{null trajectory}.
-For our purposes it enough to notice that in that limit $s \to \infty$, we have
+The trajectory $z(s)$ can be obtained by studying the cartesian components $\mu=1,2$ of equation \eqref{coord transf retarded} and comparing it with \eqref{null trajectory}.\footnote{Note that $z(s)=w$ along the entire ray if the latter goes through the origin of Minkowski space, i.e., if $X_0=0$.
+Strictly speaking we need nonzero $X_0 \neq 0$ throughout the computations done in later sections, although we take the limit $X_0 \to 0$ at the very end with the simple effect of evaluating the soft fields at $u=0$.} For our purposes it enough to notice that in that limit $s \to \infty$, we have

 and therefore